capitolmuckrakr/Gucci/README.md

 Optionally, you can specify the :download_dir on initialization to set where filings are stored.
 Otherwise, they'll go into a temp folder on your filesystem.

+To get summary data for the filing (total lobbying spending, organization or person submitting the filing, other stats about the filing):

+    filing.summary
+    => {:imported=>"N", :pages=>"17", :submitURL=>nil, :organizationName=>"LOCKHEED MARTIN CORPORATION", ... }

+Returns a named hash of summary attributes available for the filing.
+Attributes are dynamically assigned based on the type of filing being parsed and on the contents of the filing itself.
+To see the filing type:

+    filing.filing_type
+    => :lobbyingdisclosure2

 ### Search parameters

 The following search parameters are available for lobbying filings: